How to Negotiate Salary for Your Next Career Move

 Research Online

-Gain insight by speaking to people who have had similar roles or reaching out through the professional networks as well doing brainstorming professionals in professional organizations.
+Get insight from talking to colleagues who have been in similar roles, or reaching out via professional networks as well doing brainstorming members of professional organizations.

-Preparing for a negotiation is always well spent.
-You’ll be more confident when giving your argument if you have a clear outline of your talking points in advance.
+Time spent preparing for any negotiation is always time well spent.
+You’ll be much more confident when giving your argument if you have a clearly defined set of talk points that you have outlined in advance.

-Here are some instances of things you could consider when negotiating your salary:
+Here are a few instances of things that you could consider including in your salary negotiation:

 • Education and certification